CE-Deepanshu/MSE_CE_GNDEC_2025.github.io/README.md

 ```
 ---

-### 📊 Step 3: Calculate Loads acting on landing (assumed to be uniformly distributed)
+### Step 3: Calculate Loads acting on landing (assumed to be uniformly distributed)

 **A. Load Intensity**
 ```
-- Load on Going: Total design load on flight/going x G/2 = 10 x 2.5/2 = 12.5 kN/m
+- Load on Going: Design load on flight/going x G/2 = 10 x 2.5/2 = 12.5 kN/m
 - Load on Landing  = 10 kN/m
 ```